Kontsevich's star-product up to order 7 for affine Poisson brackets: where are the Riemann zeta values?

 Independently, the graph weights can be calculated directly by applying the contour integral technique to the Kontsevich formula, see \cite[Appendix A.1]{cpp}; this method becomes increasingly difficult for Kontsevich graphs on many vertices; some intermediate steps are computer-assisted: integrals are evaluated symbolically or numerically.

 So far, we summarized specific methods to obtain the values of weights for non-specific Kontsevich's graphs in the (affine, etc.) star\/-\/product ansatz.
-Still, for the Bernoulli and loop graphs showing up in the affine star\/-\/product for linear or affine Poisson brackets, Ben Amar developed a technique for calculation of their exact weight values (see \cite[Corollary 7.7]{BenAmar2003} and Discussion in this paper).
+Still, for the Bernoulli and loop graphs showing up in the affine star\/-\/product for linear or affine Poisson brackets, Ben Amar developed a technique for calculation of their exact weight values (see~\cite {BenAmar2003} and Discussion in this paper).
 The weights for these two classes of Kontsevich graphs serve a base in the inductive calculation of the affine star\/-\/product of two arbitrary polynomials.

-\begin{rem} The Formality theorem in~\cite{MK97} guarantees that the (affine or full) star\/-\/product is associative because its associator can be realized as the Kontsevich graph expansion for a sum of Leibniz graphs, each with the Jacobiator in a trident vertex (cf.\ footnote~\ref{FootInDegBoundInLeibniz} on p~\pageref{FootInDegBoundInLeibniz}).
+\begin{rem} The Formality theorem in~\cite{MK97} (see also~\cite{Ascona96}) guarantees that the (affine or full) star\/-\/product is associative because its associator can be realized as the Kontsevich graph expansion for a sum of Leibniz graphs, each with the Jacobiator in a trident vertex (cf.\ footnote~\ref{FootInDegBoundInLeibniz} on p.~\pageref{FootInDegBoundInLeibniz}).
 The weights of Leibniz graphs in the authentic factorization (which the Formality theorem suggests) themselves are determined by the Kontsevich integral formula, and they too satisfy the cyclic weight relations, now adapted to the Leibniz graphs on $3$ sinks.
 These canonical Leibniz graph weight values and cyclic weight relations upon them can in hindsight constrain the coefficients of Kontsevich's graphs in the (affine) star\/-\/product ansatz.
 We say that the above would be \emph{the strong solution} to the associator factorization problem.
-However, in this paper it suffices for us to certify the associativity of $\star_{\text{aff}}\text{ mod }\bar{o}(\hbar^7)$ by realizing each tri-differential order part of its associator as \emph{a} sum of Leibniz graphs, i.e.\ regardless of their Kontsevich's weights and of their constraint by the cyclic weight relations.
-In this way, we report a solution of the \emph{weak} factorization problem for the verification of affine star\/-\/product associativity (see Remark~\ref{RemWeak} on p.~\pageref{RemWeak} in section~\ref{SecStarAssoc} below). \end{rem}
+However, it suffices for us to certify the associativity of $\star_{\text{aff}}\text{ mod }\bar{o}(\hbar^7)$ by realizing each tri-differential order part of its associator as \emph{a} sum of Leibniz graphs, i.e.\ regardless of their Kontsevich's weights and of their constraint by the cyclic weight relations.
+In this way, we report in~\cite{factor23} a solution of the \emph{weak} factorization problem for the verification of affine star\/-\/product associativity. \end{rem}